highchair/artinruins-com/_property/35-claverick-st.md

 The training program, which runs year round, will be “pretty intense,” said Bottomley, with the first year devoted to classroom instruction and the second year to clinical rotations.
 Graduates, he said, are most likely to stay to practice in Rhode Island.
 Starting salaries vary by specialty and location.
 In primary care, pay starts “somewhere in the mid-70s to mid-80s,” Bottomley said.
 The national median salary for a currently practicing PA is $93,000, he said.

-— FREYER, FELICE J..
-“EDUCATION | J&W planning program for physician aides.”
+— Freyer, Felice J..
+“EDUCATION \| J&W planning program for physician aides.”
 Providence Journal (RI), 1 ed., sec.
 News, 17 Dec.
 2012, p.
 MAIN_01.
 NewsBank: America’s News, infoweb.newsbank.com/apps/news/document-view?p=NewsBank&docref=news/1524219D80FE8FF8.
 Accessed 6 Mar.
 2022.